Special Educational Needs

 Some pupils enter school with English as an Additional Language.
-We have followed an immersion approach in our first year, with careful monitoring to ensure that language and learning needs are met.
+For children who have English as an additional language we carefully monitor their progress to ensure that language and learning needs are met.
 Where additional support is required, this has taken the form of individual or small group provision, aimed at improving language and communication skills as well as ensuring pupils have the academic tools they require to make good progress.

-Support for families.
 We pride ourselves on being an open, friendly school, and we recognise the fundamental importance of parents in the learning process.
-Where parents and families require additional short or long term support, perhaps in times of crisis, or where family members are experiencing difficulties, we are able to help with access to support networks, device and guidance, or sometimes just to be that listening ear.
+Where parents and families require additional short or long term support, perhaps in times of crisis, or where family members are experiencing difficulties, we are able to help with access to support networks, advice and guidance, or sometimes just to be that listening ear.
 Social, emotional and physical wellbeing are at the centre of our provision in school, and this extends beyond the pupils to their immediate family too.
 We have a truly open door policy, and welcome family members as an integral part of our learning community.
 We can’t always solve problems ourselves, but we can often find others to help.

 What to do if you think your child needs additional support?

 In the first instance, it is important to speak to your class teacher if you have any concerns about your child’s learning or development.
-They will be able to talk to you about in class support or to raise the issues with the SENDCo.
-Where there are concerns about a child’s development, we may advise you to see your medical practitioner, or put you in touch with the school nurses.
+They will be able to talk to you about in class support or to raise the issues with the SENCo.
+Where there are concerns about a child’s development, we may advise you to see your medical practitioner, or put you in touch with the school health team.

-We will regularly update you on your child’s progress through the termly parent and teacher meetings and end of year report, and we are always happy to talk with you after school if you have any concerns.
+We will regularly update you on your child’s progress through teacher meetings and end of year report, and we are always happy to talk with you after school if you have any concerns.
 It’s best to make an appointment through the office if you would like to speak to your teacher – they get very busy at the end of the school day.